You can see all the Object types here.

 The default display is the last registered display with

-lv_disp_drv_register or you can explicitly select a new default display using
+lv_disp_drv_register.
+You can also explicitly select a new default display using

 lv_scr_load_anim() operate on the default screen.